quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/simpletriggers.md

 and end-time, a repeat count, and a repeat interval.
 All of these properties are exactly what you'd expect them to be, with only a couple special notes related to the end-time property.

-The repeat count can be zero, a positive integer, or the constant value SimpleTrigger.RepeatIndefinitely.
+The repeat count can be zero, a positive integer, or the constant value `SimpleTrigger.RepeatIndefinitely`.
-The repeat interval property must be TimeSpan.Zero, or a positive TimeSpan value.
+The repeat interval property must be `TimeSpan.Zero`, or a positive TimeSpan value.
 Note that a repeat interval of zero will cause 'repeat count' firings of the trigger to happen concurrently (or as close to concurrently as the scheduler can manage).

-If you're not already familiar with the DateTime class, you may find it helpful for computing your trigger fire-times, depending on the startTimeUtc (or endTimeUtc) that you're trying to create.
+If you're not already familiar with the `DateTime` class, you may find it helpful for computing your trigger fire-times, depending on the startTimeUtc (or endTimeUtc) that you're trying to create.

-The EndTimeUtc property (if it is specified) over-rides the repeat count property.
+The `EndTimeUtc` property (if it is specified) over-rides the repeat count property.
 This can be useful if you wish to create a trigger such as one that fires every 10 seconds until a given moment in time - rather than having to compute the number of times it would repeat between the start-time and the end-time, you can simply specify the end-time and then use a repeat count of RepeatIndefinitely
 (you could even specify a repeat count of some huge number that is sure to be more than the number of times the trigger will actually fire before the end-time arrives).

-SimpleTrigger instances are built using **TriggerBuilder** (for the trigger's main properties) and **WithSimpleSchedule** extension method (for the SimpleTrigger-specific properties).
+SimpleTrigger instances are built using `TriggerBuilder` (for the trigger's main properties) and `WithSimpleSchedule` extension method
+(for the SimpleTrigger-specific properties).

 __Build a trigger for a specific moment in time, with no repeats:__